ES-Nix/get-nix/README.md

 build \
 --expr \
 '
   (
     (
       (
         builtins.getFlake "github:NixOS/nixpkgs/a8f8b7db23ec6450e384da183d270b18c58493d4"
       ).lib.nixosSystem {
           system = "x86_64-linux";
           modules = [
             "${toString (builtins.getFlake "github:NixOS/nixpkgs/a8f8b7db23ec6450e384da183d270b18c58493d4")}/nixos/modules/virtualisation/build-vm.nix"
           ];
       }
     ).config.system.build.vm
   )
 '
 ```

-If you try to execute that command with `nix run` rather then `nix build` it needs DISPLAY and
+If you try to execute that command with `nix run` rather then `nix build` it is going to need the `$DISPLAY` to be set and
-as is it is you does not have a way to login.
+as is it is configured you does not have a way to login (for example, a user with a password).

 ##### Custom build-vm